TosbackCgusBridge-Bot/CGUs-versions/Bitcasa/unknown.md

 Third-party Apps

-If you choose to access Bitcasa using third-party applications (âappsâ), be aware that those apps utilize their own security protocols and have their own privacy policies.
-If youâre not comfortable with the privacy and security features of those apps, you shouldnât use them to access Bitcasa.
+If you choose to access Bitcasa using third-party applications (“apps”), be aware that those apps utilize their own security protocols and have their own privacy policies.
+If you’re not comfortable with the privacy and security features of those apps, you shouldn’t use them to access Bitcasa.
 For example, third-party apps might not employ encryption when transmitting data, might collect information that Bitcasa does not, and might use information differently than Bitcasa does.

 How to Add Your Own Layer of Encryption to Bitcasa